nubiv/pana/README.md

 ## Installation

-You can find the installer for your operating system on [release page](https://github.com/nubiv/pana/releases).
+You can find the installer/bundle for your operating system on [release page](https://github.com/nubiv/pana/releases).
 Please note that the current version is not stable yet, and you may encounter various bugs.

-🔔 NB: For windows users, you may need to run it as administrator.
+🔔 NB: For windows users, it may be necessary to run the application as admin because model downloading feature requires read and write access to the resource path.

 ## TechStacks